1NG4M3/SpringTelegramBot/README.md

 # SpringTelegramBot
-This is my telegram bot on Java
+This is my telegram bot on Java.